Drone photography rates for real estate?”

 1. Time.
-The larger the property the more time that is spent in pre-production planning for a drone photography rates used in real estate.
+The larger the property the more time that is spent in the pre-production planning for a drone photography rates used in real estate.

 2. Talent and experience.
-The greater the talent and experience of the drone operator working on the listing, the better it will be.
-As with any as with most things in business, talented and experienced people tend to cost more.
+The greater the talent and experience of the drone operator working on the listing, the better the listing will be.
+As with most things in business, talented and experienced people tend to cost more.

 1. Weekend hobbyist, the “do-it-yourself or hire a buddy” approach.
 The operator is self-taught and has produced less than 10 videos.
 Owns an inexpensive drone with built-in 1080P camera ($500 to $1500) and has very little editing experience.
 The risk is that product may look amateurish.
 The benefit is low cost.
 Expected cost of the operator?
 Less than $150 or buy them dinner.
 Of course if the product is great, consider tipping the operator for future use.

 2. Part-time operator, the “not my real job” approach.
 The operator has 3-5 years of experience as a remote control operator and has some photo editing knowledge.
 Has produced 10-25 high-definition videos, but has very little photography experience.
 Owns a commercial grade drone with HD camera attached ($1500 to $5000), but does not have has sophisticated editing equipment.
 The risk is the talent level and quality is variable and will commit very little time to the listing.
 The benefit is better quality and affordability.
 Expected cost of a 3-4 minute video $150 to $600.